Cr1.1: Imagine

 - Students will be able to identify half, dotted half, and simple triple meter.
 (Oh, How Lovely)

-- Students will be able to identify dotted quarter and simple quadruple meter.
-(Do Re Mi, We Shall Over Come)
+- Students will be able to identify dotted quarter.
+(We Shall Over Come)

 - Students will explain how C major is transposed to the key of F.